*This recipe was first published on the 30th of May 2020.

 Q and A

-These vegan double chocolate chip cookies are amazing to bake because they are:
+You will LOVE these vegan double chocolate chip cookies because they are:

 Want more recipes like this?

-Try my other delicious cookie/dessert recipes you might enjoy!
+Try my other delicious cookie and dessert recipes you might enjoy!